 “It can be a mistake to get a new cat too soon,” says Flo on Living Without Your Cat.
 Her kitten’s death affected her deeply.
 “Allow yourself to grieve over the cat you lost, and to grow accustomed to being without him.
 When Punkin died, I got two littermate kittens the very same day.
 Big mistake!
 I did not allow myself to grieve over my kitten Punkin, and that might be why it took me so long to come to terms with her death.
 If you get a new cat, don’t look at it as a replacement for the one you lost.
 He deserves to be treated as his own cat self.”

 Some people think it’s better not to get the same color, sex or breed as the cat whose death you’re dealing with.
 Others love a certain breed, and can’t imagine living with another type!
 Again, it depends on each person.
 But one thing is the same for everyone: don’t compare your cat.

-You may think things like, “Fluffy would never pee on the carpet” or “Sammy always came when I called.”
+You may think things like, “Kitty Cat Coco would never pee on the carpet” or “Fluffy Feline” always came when I called.”
 Getting a cat is like parenting, and it’s good to remember that, like children, no two cats are alike.
 They have their own habits, personalities, tastes, quirks, strengths, and weaknesses, and they should be loved for their unique selves.

 What do you think?
 Is it too soon to get another cat, or are you ready?
 Feel free to share your thoughts and feelings in the comments section below.
 Writing is a good way to make difficult decisions, and can be one of the best ways to decide if you should get a kitten or a cat.